Matico-Platform/matico/matico_spec/notes.md

-# Add layers to mapping struct
+~~ # Add layers to mapping struct (done )
-not sure why but something seems to require copy to be present prob pub on wasm_bindgen might need to create a getter setter for layers instead
+not sure why but something seems to require copy to be present prob pub on wasm_bindgen might need to create a getter setter for layers instead ~~

+# Notes for getting toml serialziation working

+Getting enaums working with serde and toml https://github.com/serde-rs/serde/issues/725